overwolf/overwolf.github.io/docs/topics/video-capture.md

 :::important Windows 10 Hardware-Accelerated GPU Scheduling notice [This feature](https://devblogs.microsoft.com/directx/hardware-accelerated-gpu-scheduling/) is currently supported on Windows 10 version 2004 or Build 19041 and Nvidia latest GPU driver (451.49).
 When set to ON, it might cause captured videos to be laggy/choppy.

-We created a quick experimental plugin with [a simple way of detecting if it is ON or OFF](https://github.com/overwolf/experimental-plugin) (you just need to download the plugin and add it)
+We created a quick experimental plugin with [a simple way of detecting whether it is ON or OFF](https://github.com/overwolf/experimental-plugin) (you just need to download the plugin and add it.
+Don't forget to unblock the dll)
 If you detect it is ON, you should display a warning to the user with a link to set this setting to OFF:
 You may open the relevant Windows Graphics settings by calling: [overwolf.utils.openUrlInDefaultBrowser('ms-settings:display-advancedgraphics')](../api/overwolf-utils#openurlindefaultbrowserurl);
 :::